 Paranoid schizophrenics are likely to experience anger and a lack of impulse control.
 A patient needs to have a good treatment plan from their therapist and psychiatrists.
 Being empathetic and authentic may help to create a good therapeutic relationship.

-Will schizophrenia be cured in the future?
+Will schizophrenia be cured?

 Why do people with schizophrenia die early?

-The life expectancy of people with schizophrenia is shorter compared to the general population.
+The life expectancy of schizophrenic people is shorter compared to the general population.
 Late diagnosis, poor social and physical treatment, and medication side effects present the risk of having a high mortality rate.
 Unregulated symptoms can lead patients to an unhealthy lifestyle.
 It can then result in a higher risk of suicide.

 Does schizophrenia ever go away?